magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   (comp
    (testing)
    (watch)
-   (test-cljs :js-env :phantom :namespaces #{'modern-cljs.shopping.validators-test}) (test :namespaces #{'modern-cljs.shopping.validators-test})))
+   (test-cljs :js-env :phantom :namespaces '#{modern-cljs.shopping.validators-test}) (test :namespaces '#{modern-cljs.shopping.validators-test})))
 ```

-> Note 4: the above tasks composition first mimics the same
+> Note 4: the above tasks composition mimics the same composition we
-> composition we previously created at the command line and then
+> previously created at the command line and appends the `test` task
-> appends the `test` task after the `test-cljs` task.
-The order of the
+> after the `test-cljs` task.
+The order of the two unit testing tasks
-> two unit testing tasks is important.
+> is important.
+A subsequent paragraph will better explain the Task
+> Options DSL (Domain Specific Language) used by `boot` to
+> simultaneously offer the same options at the command line and inside
+> the CLJ code (e.g. `build.boot` file).

 Place the new task definition in the `build.boot` file after the
 definition of the `testing` task.